What are UltraSPARC Processors?

 UltraSPARC III

-UltraSPARC III is an in-order (responds to instructions in the order as they are received) superscalar (can issue multiple instructions per clock cycle) microprocessor.
+UltraSPARC III is an in-order superscalar microprocessor, meaning it responds to instructions in the order they are received and can issue multiple instructions per clock cycle.

 It features an integrated memory controller and a dedicated multiprocessor bus to provide shared memory multiprocessing performance.